BrettLoewen/Getting-Started-with-Godot/Notes/Godot vs Unity.md

 Godot's equivalent to Unity's events are signals.
 They are fairly similar, but signals have a lot less boilerplate and some nice additional features like a button in the IDE that brings up a menu of all the signals that connect to the given function.

 Timers are something that have been a bit awkward in Unity.
 Not that the code itself is awkward, but it felt like there should be a better way than to constantly make variables just to decrease them by delta time and whatever else you need.
 Godot answers this with its Timer node, a dedicated node for timers.
 I'm not sure how helpful it will be, but it seems like it could make this kind of thing simpler.

+In Godot, collision is controlled by layers and masks.
+Layers are assigned to collision nodes and say what this node is (a node can have multiple layers).
+Masks say what this node can collide with.
+If a node has no masks, then it won't collide with anything regardless of what layer it is.
+This is noticable difference from Unity which only has layers and uses a collision matrix to say which layers collide with which and doesn't allow for object-by-object decisions like Godot does.

+In Unity, moving upwards on the y axis is always positive.
+In Godot that's not the case.
+It's still that way for 3d scenes, but in 2d scenes moving upwards visually requires moving negatively on the y axis.